danielang2020/danielang2020.github.io/documents/aws/rds/rds.md

 ## What is Amazon RDS?
 ### Multi-AZ deployments
+> Multi-AZ deployments can have one standby or two standby DB instances.
+When the deployment has one standby DB instance, it's called a Multi-AZ DB instance deployment.
+A Multi-AZ DB instance deployment has one standby DB instance that provides failover support, but doesn't serve read traffic.
+When the deployment has two standby DB instances, it's called a Multi-AZ DB cluster deployment.
+A Multi-AZ DB cluster deployment has standby DB instances that provide failover support and can also serve read traffic.
 #### Multi-AZ DB instance deployments
 > In a Multi-AZ DB instance deployment, Amazon RDS automatically provisions and maintains a synchronous standby replica in a different Availability Zone.